akira-cn/intersection/README.md

 # intersection.js

-Control a remote web page with your tablet or mobile phone.
+Control a remote web page with your tablet or your mobile phone.

 ## How to use